pirvos/dsc3project/codebook.md

 Table: final_table2.
+The first column is the subject, an integer value in range 1..30.
+Each one of these values identify a participant in the experimentations.
+The second column is act_name, whose possible values are the names of the activities (“WAKING”, “WALKING_UPSTAIRS”, “WALKING_DOWNSTAIRS”, “SITTING”, “STANDING”, “LAYING”).
+Columns 3 to 68 correspond to average of all the values in the same column in final_table1 that were measured for the particular subject in col 1 while performing the particular activity in col 2.
+The name of each one of these columns is the same name as the corresponding column in final_table1 but having the prefix “avg_” added (so, if the i-th column in final_table1 has name x, then the i-th column in final_table2 has name avg_x, for i=3…64).

-The columns, as well as their particular names are the same as in final_table1, except that for those corresponding to measurements (columns 3:68) the prefix “avg_” has been added to each name that that column has in final_table1.
-Each row in this table contains the subject, a particular activity, and the average values of all que measurements that were collected (and part of final_table1) for that particular individual performing that particular activity.
-The table contains 180 columns and 68 columns.
+Each row in this table contains the subject (value 1..30), a particular activity (one of the six given strings), and the average values of all que measurements that were collected (and part of final_table1) for that particular individual performing that particular activity.
+Measurements on each column have the same unit as those in the same cooling in final_table1.
+The table final_table2 contains 180 columns and 68 columns.

+This table is included in this repo as the content of the file “average_of_variables.txt”.